Chapter 5:

 “*Sigh*…For now, let’s head to the restaurant.”

 “I see you fell for it then?
 All according to plan.
 Even though I told you we were heading to that place on the corner, you still dressed up, which is perfect!
 Looking great, by the way.”
-Vernon pointed out that Raquel’s black high heel boots, matching her skirt and top.
+Vernon pointed out Raquel’s black high heel boots, matching her skirt and top.

 “We’re going to le jardin vide!”
 With an exaggerated flick of the wrist, Vernon revealed the location of their date!

 “Whoa!”
 Raquel whistled.
 “Third date and you’re taking me to that expensive French Restaurant everyone is going on about? …Actually, am I underdressed?”
-The off duty police officer suddenly felt self-conscious.
+The off-duty police officer suddenly felt self-conscious.

 “Bah!
 You look great!
 For real, you look great.”
 Vernon sincerely praised Raquel.